MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/overview.md

 ### Service Management Automation web service.

-You can configure events in SPF that the Service Mmnagement Automation web service will use.
+You can configure events in SPF that the Service Management Automation web service will use.
 To do this, the web service must have credentials to access the SPF web services.
 Alternatively, you can use PowerShell to automate runbooks.

 **Credential** | **Requirement**
 --- | ---